Computer Hardware Standards Policy

 The Office of Information Technology will review computer hardware options available from the list of preferred vendors, at a minimum, annually.
 This review will establish a list of standard configurations that will best meet the features and functionality requirements of all University employees.

-University employees will be required to make purchases from this list of preferred vendors which will be made available on the McNeese web site.
+University employees will be required to make purchases from this list of preferred vendors kept in the Office of Purchasing.

 c.
 Maintenance/Equipment Refresh

 As funding is available, efforts will be made to establish a five-year life cycle for computer hardware to meet the As funding is available, efforts will be made to establish a five-year life cycle for computer hardware to meet the demands of new application requirements for instructional and administrative purposes.
 Only full-time employees qualify for this equipment refresh cycle.